Emirates Culture, Traditions, and Visa Guide 2026: Experience the True Essence of the Emirates

 Falcons – The Pride of the Emirates

-Experiencing Ramadan in the UAE
+Experiencing Ramadan in the Emirates

 Customs and Conduct During Ramadan

-During Ramadan 2026, Muslims fast from dawn to dusk.
+Visiting Emirates During Ramadan 2026, Muslims fast from dawn to dusk.
 Non-Muslims must not eat, drink, or smoke in public during fasting hours.
 Restaurants offer screened areas for non-fasters.

 Public Behaviour and Dress Code During the Holy Month